BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 Then, a function-like macro, `proc_fn!()`, is available from that proc-macro crate.

-> Note: See the package documentation for more details.
+> Note: See the crate documentation for more details.